Naruto607/NooseMod/Readme.txt

 		Now they are attracted to bank robbery and hostage situation demanding ransom to rich families.
 		Known violences: Gang-related Violence, Arms Dealing, Drug Trafficking, Grand Theft Auto

+	Note that default terrorist model (M_M_GUNNUT_01) still spawns regardless of INI settings.

 16. Safe Mode: If you are using too many resources that make your game breaks or having script crashes, Safe Mode allows you to remove ambient police vehicles, officers, and roadblocks (when you arrived at the scene).
 	This mode only enables NOOSE Backup that will arrive to the crime scene, and only adds you, your squad, terrorists, and hostages.
 	Enabling this will also disable Police Officer casualties count, which will significantly affect your profit to an increased one.

-17. DYOM: You can be able to create a new mission by creating a new text file with format xxxyyyy, where x = mission number, 3-digit integer with max number of 999, start with two zeros if a number, a zero if two numbers, none if three y = mission name, string (text)
+17. DYOM: You can be able to create a new mission by creating a new text file with format xxxyyyy, where x = mission number, 3-digit integer with max number of 999, start with two zeros if a number, a zero if two numbers, none if three
+			(used for aesthetic purposes and to better-manage the mission order). y = mission name, string (text)

 	Inside the blank text file you made, use the template provided or fill in the following format: